Employment Application Process

 Applicants can apply for positions during the defined posting period noted on the job posting.
 The search code number of the desired position must be noted.

-The UConn Health Center is pleased to offer an online Candidate Self Service (CSS) application system.
+UConn Health is pleased to offer an online Candidate Self Service (CSS) application system.
 If you do not have easy access to a computer, you may use computers in the Human Resources Department located at 16 Munson Road, Farmington, Connecticut.

 CSS allows applicants to create an online employment application that can be easily updated and reused to apply for various positions without the need to reenter the information each time.
 In addition, CSS tracks the status of positions already applied for and sends "Job Alert" emails for jobs of specific interest.